ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 Package design
 ==============

-The Exchange EWS Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given Exchange protocol.
+Exchange EWS Protocol Test Suites are implemented as synthetic clients running against server-side implementation of a given Exchange protocol.
 The test suites verify the server-side and testable requirements.